 Therefore, after asking yourself, why am I so sleepy, you should think about your sleeping habits, maybe you cut away your nighttime sleep to do some extra work, or maybe you go to bed really late and wake up early.
 But you should also note, that excessive daytime sleepiness can be the cause of an unhealthy lifestyle, obesity and the usage of medication.

-However, while some can deal with excessive sleepiness by simply changing habits, others might struggle because of restless leg syndrome, sleep apnea, narcolepsy and depression, which can all be the reason why you’re tired during the day.
+However, while some can deal with excessive sleepiness by simply changing habits or getting a comfortable mattress, others might struggle because of restless leg syndrome, sleep apnea, narcolepsy and depression, which can all be the reason why you’re tired during the day.

 So, if you feel any of the symptoms, the first thing you should do is to go talk to your doctor, he will give you advice and make extra examination if needed.
 Just remember that all of us feel tired sometimes, so maybe you just need a few days off to get some rest.